AlexanderFSP/cosmos-governance-ninja/README.md

 * `Nx@18.2.3` & `Angular@17.3`
 * `@cosmjs/stargate@0.32.3`
-* Free RPC & REST endpoints [from PublicNode, which is povered by Allnodes](https://www.publicnode.com) ❤️
+* Free RPC & REST endpoints [from PublicNode, which is powered by Allnodes](https://www.publicnode.com) ❤️

 ## 🎬 Demo